mxsf23/p2hw03/README.md

 ## Branch Description
-This is DEV branch - main developing branch of the project.
-All your code should placed here.
+This is FD branch - developing branch for some research work like possible future features and so on.
+Some of them could be included in the project.

-For some feature research purposes you should use FB branch.
+Feel free to test!
 ________________________________________